dn-m/Plan/Architecture.md

     // MARK: - Nested Types

-    /// Abstract representation of graphical objects of a System's worth of music, with management
+    /// Abstract representation of graphical objects of a System's worth of music.
-    /// of Spanner type objects.
+    /// Extends the ScoreModel with a model of managing Spanner type objects over System-breaks.
     /// This is the only public product of the `ScoreModelLayer`. struct ScoreModelSegment {